Common Workplace Injuries

 - Carpal tunnel syndrome – Those who suffer carpal tunnel may feel numbness, tingling, weakness, or debilitating muscle damage in the hands and fingers.
 Typing on a computer keyboard is a common cause of carpal tunnel.

-- Loss of vision – About 2,000 American workers suffer a job-related eye injury that requires medical treatment every day, according to the Centers for Disease Control and Prevention (CDC).
+- Loss of vision – Some eye injuries may be a result of too much time in front of a computer screen without proper precautions being taken, while others may be caused by fragments or objects striking the victim’s eye.
+About 2,000 American workers suffer a job-related eye injury that requires medical treatment every day, according to the Centers for Disease Control and Prevention (CDC).

 - Loss of hearing – Occupational hearing loss is one of the most common work-related illnesses in the United States.
 North Carolina has very specific guidelines setting forth the rules for determining compensability and benefits of hearing loss claims.